HPond1458/cse15l---lab-reports/labreport3.md

 Note: It doesn't seem possible to replicate the highlighting of the pattern argument in these codeblocks.

 ### Source
-I learned about all of the above options from [man7.org](https://man7.org/linux/man-pages/man1/less.1.html).
+I learned about all of the above command line options for the `less` command from [man7.org](https://man7.org/linux/man-pages/man1/less.1.html).